Our School App Stay connected on the go...

 We help to keep students safe by:

-If we are concerned that a child may be at risk of abuse or neglect we must follow the procedures in our child protection policy.
-To view our policies please click here.
+If we are concerned that a child may be at risk of abuse or neglect we must follow the procedures in our child protection policy, which can be found on our Policies page.

 The procedures have been written to protect all students.
 They comply with our statutory responsibilities and are designed to support students, families and staff.
 The procedures are based on the principle that the welfare of the child is the most important consideration.